 In partnership with Business Wales and Jobcentre Plus, the following videos highlight the support available during the COVID-19 pandemic:

 Support for you when facing redundancy

 Funding through the ReAct scheme

 ReAct is a scheme run by Welsh Government and is part-funded by the European Social Fund.

 If you’re offered a job after having been made redundant in the last 3 months, your new employer could get funding for taking you on.
 The Recruitment and Training element of ReAct could give your employer:

 - Up to £3000 for taking you on

-- Up to £1000 towards the cost of training
+- Up to £1000 towards the cost of job-related training

 How much they will get depends on the circumstances.

-Find out more about ReAct funding on our Redundancy Funding page.
+Find out more about ReAct funding on our ReAct Funding page.